You've probably seen many different types of blue blocking glasses online.

-I know how you feel about the wide selection of blue Light blocking glasses...
+We know how you feel about the wide selection of blue light blocking glasses...

 Let me explain why:

-I've got the exact same feeling when I enter a building material shop.
-That shop contains so many options that I won't even try to figure out what product I need.
+We've got the exact same feeling when we enter a hardware store.
+That shop contains so many options that it's hard to figure out what product you need.

-You see, I'm not specialized in building materials and I just ask the poor employees of that shop to help me.
-I then follow these employees' instructions to the letter - and sometimes I still end up with the wrong product for my purpose.
+You see, we're not building specialists so typically ask the employees of that shop to help.
+We then follow these employees' instructions to the letter - and sometimes still end up with the wrong product that's not fit for purpose.

-So let me break that information down - you'll never go wrong with this description:
+So let us break that information down - you'll never go wrong with this description:

 These types may look the same to you, but in reality, they do have different benefits.

-Before I tell you about the benefits of these different blue blocking glasses, however, I need to explain another subject first: the light in your environment.
+Before we tell you about the benefits of these different blue blocking glasses, however, we need to explain another subject first: the light in your environment.
 The reason for explaining that subject is that your environment's light determines what glasses you'll need.